-As mentioned above, if the Index Extractions setting is enabled the Auk 0 has the capability to internally process and save images to TIF format under the EXTRACTIONS folder.
+As mentioned above, if the Index Extractions setting is enabled the Auk 3 has the capability to internally process and save images to TIF format under the EXTRACTIONS folder.
 Most common would be to enable the RGB Extractions in the Edit Veg.
 Index page to process and save NIR/R/G rendered images.
 Vegetation index extractions such as NDVI can also be created and saved in TIF format if those extraction types are enabled.
 Although camera performance and file storage space will be reduced, processing images in the camera can greatly simplify the data collection and management of images captured by the system.

-There is a visible micro SD card installed in the Auk 0.
-This micro SD card contains the Auk 0 system as well as stored images, settings, and log files.
-It is strongly recommended to not remove this micro SD card under normal use.
-There are multiple partitions on this micro SD card that will not be recognized properly on a Windows PC and the contents of the card could be corrupted.
+There is a protective cover installed over the Auk 3 micro SD card.
+This micro SD card contains the Auk 3 system as well as stored images, settings, and log files.
+It is highly recommended to not remove this micro SD card under normal use, as there are multiple partitions on this micro SD card that will not be recognized properly on a Windows PC.
 To access images, settings, and log files, please use Samba as directed in the previous paragraphs.

 There is a folder called DOCS located in TTCAUK, accessible via Samba.
 The DOCS folder contains this document as well as other documents and software.
-Please note that if you use the Format Disk function in the Auk 0 web browser interface, this folder will be permanently lost.
+Please note that if you use the Format Disk function in the Auk 3 web browser interface, this folder will be permanently lost.
 The documents and software in the DOCS folder are also provided in a Tetracam CD.